rydmike/adaptive_theme_demo/README.md

 ## Adaptive Theming Demo at Fluttercon 2024

 This theming guide repo is the same one that was used in the talk **"Everything Material All At Once"**, presented by Mike Rydstrom and Taha Tesser, July 4th, 2024, in Berlin at the **Fluttercon** conference.
+It was only used for the adaptive theming part of the talk.

 ### Fluttercon 24 Presentation Deck